POND-Portland/bylaws/README.md

 ## Server Owner <a id="role-owner"></a>

 The Server Owner is expected to execute any successful resolution that is not possible for other Moderators to execute due to Discord technical limitations.

-## New Participants <a id="role-newbie"></a>

-All users, upon joining the server, are assigned the New Participant role.

-## Community Members <a id="role-member"></a>

-Upon reaching level 4 through Maki's level system, New Participants will automatically promoted to Community Member.

-Community Members have access to the Support section area of the Server.

 # Article VI - Leaders Selection
 ## Community Leaders